The Tabernacle Tour #2

 Because of the blood of His Son: 1John2:1…“My little children, I am writing these things to you so that you may not sin.
 But if anyone does sin, we have an advocate with the Father, Jesus Christ the righteous.”

 But…according to 1John1:9, He will not leave us in that state.
-So next stop is the laver (Sanctification).
+This is what the washing if the hands and feet at this laver, symbolisés; and this is our next stop.
+(Sanctification).

 Look again at Exodus 38:8 He made the basin of bronze and its stand of bronze, from the mirrors of the ministering women who ministered in the entrance of the tent of meeting.